 “[It should also] provide a stronger opportunity for both of Microsoft’s new platforms – Windows 8 and Windows Phone 8 – because they come with indemnification against Apple, suddenly making them far safer.”

-These behemoths believe that what’s really at stake here who will own mobile, as if that’s a desirable outcome for anyone other than one of these companies.
-We’ve seen it before — who will own search? who will own browsers? who will own e-commerce? etc., etc., etc. Billions of dollars go to lawyers, settlements are eventually made, and the world goes on.
-I can’t blame companies for protecting their intellectual property, but when the goal is to rule the world, no one wins.
+These behemoths believe that what’s really at stake is who will own mobile, as if that’s a desirable outcome for anyone other than these companies.
+We’ve seen it before — who will own search?
+Who will own browsers?
+Who will own e-commerce? etc., etc., etc. Big dollars go to lawyers, settlements are eventually made, and the world goes on.
+I can’t blame companies for protecting their intellectual property, but no one wins when the goal is to rule the world.

 Read full article: http://bbc.in/QJeID5